Harrison-Wright-PAR/ResxTranslator-AI/README.md

   </hint>
 </hints>
 ```
-When resources are translated to that language, ResxTranslator will first look in this hint file
-each resource identifier and use the available text before attempting to use Google translate.
+When resources are translated to that language, ResxTranslator will first look in this hint file for each resource identifier and use the available text before attempting to use AWS Bedrock for translation.

 Notice that the file includes a copy of the original source text.
-ResxTranslator uses this to
-detect if the source item has been updated since this hint was last created and display a warning
-that the hint may be out of date and needs correcting.
+ResxTranslator uses this to detect if the source item has been updated since this hint was last created and display a warning that the hint may be out of date and needs correcting.

 ## Translate Text
 Translate one string, phrase, or paragraph of text.